 Investment in renewable energy resources leads directly to jobs, and plenty of them.
 In fact, on a per-megawatt basis, installing renewable energy resources results in more jobs than installing traditional sources of generation.
 Nor are these jobs only available for short terms of time: annual residential solar installations have remained stable over the last few years while utility-scale installations have continued to increase, meaning that solar jobs are likely to remain steady for the foreseeable future.

-The recently released Solar Jobs Census from The Solar Foundation found that the solar industry today employs nearly a quarter-million workers across the U.S. Solar jobs have grown by 159% between 2010 and 2018, making it one of the fastest growing jobs in the country.
+The recently released Solar Jobs Census from The Solar Foundation found that the solar industry today employs nearly a quarter-million workers across the U.S. Solar jobs have grown by 148% between 2010 and 2020, despite impacts from the COVID-19 pandemic, making it one of the fastest growing jobs in the country.
 Importantly, these solar jobs are distributed throughout the country, as opposed to just being focused in areas with coal or natural gas deposits.
 Solar jobs are local, especially jobs in residential solar that require knowledge and access to local communities nationwide.

 Another way to estimate the renewable jobs associated with a given policy announcement or clean energy investment is to use the Job and Economic Development Impact (JEDI) models.
 The JEDI models are offered by the National Renewable Energy Laboratory (NREL) as free job impact models that specialize in analyzing renewable energy jobs.